 Rio Celeste is undoubtedly one of the most incredible places in Costa Rica.
-This sky blue river enchants visitors with its stunning color and beautiful waterfall, making it a must see.
+This sky blue river in the Tenorio Volcano National Park enchants visitors with its stunning color and beautiful waterfall, making it a must see.

-If you’re planning on witnessing the magic of Rio Celeste with your own eyes, you’ll be happy to know that you don’t need to rent a 4×4 to go to Tenorio Volcano National Park.
-The road from Bijagua to the park entrance has been re-done since it got damaged from Hurricane Otto in 2017 so now it’s in great shape.
-It’s paved all the way through!
+If you’re planning on witnessing the magic of Rio Celeste with your own eyes, you’ll be happy to know that the road to the national park entrance is now concreted over.
+The road from Bijagua to the park entrance has been re-done since it got damaged from Hurricane Otto in 2017 so it’s no longer a hilly dirt road.

 In the video below, you can see how to get to Rio Celeste from Bijagua and how the road is.
 Bijagua is the main town near Tenorio Volcano National Park and it’s about a 25-30 minute drive from the town center to the park entrance.
 As you can see, it’s a very easy drive!
 From Bijagua, there is only one turn.